bogeeee/restfuncs/readme.md

 ### Things to come

 - Conform to OPENAPI/Swagger standards and automatically generate swagger docs
-- Auto upgrade connection to websockets for faster calls or allow to send calls in batches
-- Websockify: Provide a simple way to call functions on the client.
+- Provide a simple way to call functions on the client.
 I.e. just pass them as callbacks.
 - Support for file uploads
 - Easy basicauth handler for the standalone server
-- JsonP (maybe)

 ### Comparison to other RPC frameworks
 [Comparison table](https://github.com/bogeeee/RPCFrameworksComparison)